input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

 allows a lock/unlock transfer of Cardano assets.

 ## Plutus Design Specification.
-We will build off of [SIP 09](./docs/SIPs/09-Generalizing-Token-Transfer-From-Sidechain-to-Mainchain.md), so we will take the ideas given in that document as understood.

 As an overview, we will create:

-- A new minting policy `LockBoxOracleMintingPolicy` which will identify the lock boxes (`LockBoxValidator`s) which the system is interested in.
+- A new minting policy `LockBoxOracleMintingPolicy` which will identify the `LockBoxValidator` addresses (lock boxes).

-- A new validator address `LockBoxValidator` which will be the lock box address that locks tokens transferred from mainchain to sidechain.
+- A new validator address `LockBoxValidator` which will be the lock box that locks tokens transferred from mainchain to sidechain.
-  This will be
-  This must support both adding tokens to the lock box and controlled withdrawing to intended recipients.
+  This must support both controlled deposits and controlled withdrawals of tokens.

-- A new minting policy `LockToken` which allows one to lock assets in a collection of `LockBoxValidator`s.

 - A new minting policy `ReleaseToken` which allows controlled validation of a collection of `LockBoxValidators` to ensure that locked tokens are received